aquamatt/RedFlash/README.rst

 - TMC (www.tmcsms.com - looks like cheap virtual numbers, but API is SOAP and outbound not so cheap with _from_ 5.9p / msg)
 - MessageMedia.
 Also appear to be SOAP only.
-Replies flagged to match outbound messages which is nice - clickatell can't do that.
-Pricing not published.
+Replies flagged to match outbound messages which is nice though unclear how this is done.
 - www.bulksms.co.uk - two-way SMS without needing virtual number.
 Pricing more expensive than clickatell and nexmo
 - www.routomessaging.com - seems to be OK pricing.
 Not sure you get delivery